 - If you want to use PHP5, you must indicate that to the customer service upfront.
-The default server uses PHP4, and your data must be moved if you choose PHP5 at later time (which will cause your web to be down for a while).
+The default server uses PHP4, and your data must be moved if you choose PHP5 at a later time (which will cause your web to be down for a while).

-- Be carefull when adding domain and subdomain.
+- Be careful when adding domain and subdomain.
 For example: When I add yohanes.risna.info the tool will suggest the directory “yohanes” for that domain, and when I add yohanes.org, it will also suggest “yohanes” for that domain.
 The result is that both will point to the same content (which I didn’t want).
 You can fix it later but it will waste your time.

 - Use the live chat if possible, they respond quicker compared to using the trouble ticket.